 Five ways to translate your brand identity instore

-In our newly launched blog series, Jason Traves, Chief Creative Officer at Lucky Fox shares the five elements that helped to translate Levi’s powerful brand message into a memorable store experience.
+In our newly launched blog series, Lucky Fox shares the five elements that helped to translate Levi's powerful brand message into a memorable store experience.

-When Levi’s UK approached Lucky Fox to help them develop the design concept for their first UK women’s store concept in Bluewater shopping centre in Kent, we knew this wasn’t going to be a ‘cookie-cutter’ store format.
+When Levi’s UK approached Lucky Fox to help them develop the design concept for their first UK women’s store concept in Bluewater shopping centre in Kent, we knew this wouldn’t be a cookie-cutter store format.

-The design of this 1,900 sq ft women’s store – the second of its kind globally – was all about creating an ‘on brand’ experience that would represent the diversity of the Levi’s female consumer in all her shapes, sizes and ethnicities.
+The design of this 1,900-square-foot women’s store was the second of its kind globally.
+It aimed to create an on-brand experience representing the diversity of Levi’s female consumers in all shapes, sizes, and ethnicities.

 Here’s how we approached the design.